hisr2024/BhriguWelt/backend/README.md

 #### Render blueprint

-The repository root ships with a `render.yaml` blueprint that provisions the backend as a Python Web Service:
+The repository root ships with a `render.yaml` blueprint that provisions the backend as a Python Web Service.
+There is no default hosted instance; you must deploy it yourself using the steps below:

 ```yaml
 services: